mikes802/Marketing-Analytics-Case-Study/Script Check.md

 FROM category_rental_counts;
 ```

-I used this to get just the percentile results for the top-ranked category per customer:
+I used this to get just the percentile results for the top-ranked category per customer to compare with Danny's results:
 ```
 -- To get only top-category percentages